OpenDriveLab/DriveLM/challenge/README.md

 ## Submit to Test Server

-**Update Mar 26, 2024**: our test server is now open for submission!

 ### Submission Instruction

 The competition server is held on [Hugging Face space](https://huggingface.co/spaces/AGC2024/driving-with-language-2024).
+Our test server is now open for submission!

 Please infer your model on the `DriveLM-nuScenes version-1.1 val`(this is our test question and we will **NOT** release their GT answer) and get your output as `output.json`.
 You need to evaluate `output.json` locally first before submitting to test server!